ssheets-synergex/application-assessment/README.md

-# Getting Started with Create React App
+# Getting Started with Application Assessment

+The Application Assessment tool can help Synergex’s Professional Services Group deliver a thorough, informed and immediately actionable roadmap.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).